Credit Score Models and Reports Initiative

 - Moving from the current Classic FICO credit score model to require lenders to use two credit scores generated by the FICO Score 10 T and the VantageScore 4.0 models.

-- Requiring two, rather than three, credit reports from the national consumer reporting agencies – moving from the current tri-merge report model to a bi-merge model.
+- Allowing two, rather than three, credit reports from the national consumer reporting agencies – moving from the current tri-merge report model to an optional bi-merge model.

 Details about the initiative, including proposed timelines and FAQs, can be found in our Partner Playbook.
 We’ll continue to update the playbook as needed, adding important information and links to resources as the implementation plan is finalized and the initiative progresses.
 Check back often to be sure you’re on track.